jfrogren/old-bibnotes/carel2018.md

 # Anteckningar om Carel, H. (2018) - Illness: the cry of the flesh

-# Illness - the cry of the flash

 sine qua non =

 > embodiment is a background condition for subjectivity